AlexanderVlDubinin/project_it_blog/README.md

 ### ✍️ Role: Author (Content Author)
 * Includes **all the features of the User role**.
 * **"My posts" section:** A personal table displaying exclusively the articles of this author.
-Allows you to see both published and hidden (drafts) posts with the ability to quickly switch to editing them.
+Allows to see both published and hidden (drafts) posts with the ability to quickly switch to editing them.

 ### 🛡 Role: Moderator (Operational Moderation Center)
 * **Queue of hidden posts:** A table with all posts in the `soft deleted` status.
 For each element, a quick access button is displayed to the Filament admin panel for final moderation.